The psychedelic crisis: bad trip

 Are you having a bad trip right now?
 Click Here for advice.

-A psychedelic crisis (often called a bad trip) is a psychedelic experience which is perceived to be negative.
+crisis (often called a bad trip) is a psychedelic experience which is perceived to be negative.

 This article aims to give comprehensive information on what to expect and how to handle a psychedelic crisis, both for the tripper and the trip sitter.
 Additionally, the article will attempt to explicitly convey the nature of the psychedelic crisis in terms of intensity, varied nature of subjective experience and psychological implications.
 Often, websites which feature information on the psychedelic crisis state that it can be terrifying and horrible.
 Such statements, while true, do little to convey the nature of the experience, an understanding of which is necessary in order for rational risk assessments to be made.